All fields are required

 Early Diagnosis is Key to Survival

 If you begin experiencing symptoms similar to pneumonia or Legionnaires’ disease and have stayed in a hotel or been in a hot tub recently, let your doctor know.
 Proper diagnosis can be the difference between life and death.
 Without this key information, your doctor may not think to order a simple test that will provide a better treatment plan, otherwise you may receive generic pneumonia treatment.
+Then, consider speaking with a Legionnaires’ disease attorney about your case and legal options for compensation.

 Stay tuned to MakeFoodSafe.com for information on Legionnaires’ disease outbreaks and other news.